Mometasone and Formoterol

 Hypersensitivity to mometasone, formoterol, or any component of the formulation; status asthmaticus or other acute episodes of asthma.

-Canadian labeling: Additional contraindications (not in U.S. labeling): Untreated systemic fungal, bacterial, viral or parasitic infections, active tuberculous infection of the respiratory tract, or ocular herpes simplex.
+Canadian labeling: Additional contraindications (not in US labeling): Cardiac tachyarrhythmias; untreated systemic fungal, bacterial, viral or parasitic infections, active tuberculous infection of the respiratory tract, or ocular herpes simplex.

 Documentation of allergenic cross-reactivity for corticosteroids and/or sympathomimetics are limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.